with-watson/watson-services-pipeline-app/FRAMEWORK.md

 ![Design](resources/Pipeline_High-level_Design.png)

-The Pipeline Component orchestrates the service interactions and maintain state throughout the pipeline execution.
+The Pipeline Component orchestrates the service interactions and maintains state throughout the pipeline execution.

 The Pipeline Component uses out of the box Loopback Model architecture to execute functions on the models.